Combining Unsupervised Learning and Statistical Inference For Multimodal N-of-1 Trials: Introduction

 \section{Introduction}

-With the increasing development and use of digital tools for personalized health recommendations, reliable methods for analyzing individual-level effects of different types of interventions for all kinds of health conditions are in demand.
-Patients and digital health consumers may wish to be able to easily and dependably assert the influence of a treatment, medication, or health intervention.
-A study design that has been on the rise for analyzing individual-level effects is N-of-1 trials \cite{mirzaHistoryDevelopmentNof12017}.
-N-of-1 trials are multi-crossover experimental studies in single participants, where an intervention or treatment and an alternative or baseline are alternated multiple times.
-The participants therefore serve as their own control.
-These trials are especially useful when the effect of a treatment can be assumed to vary between individuals so that there is no one-size-fits-all treatment, e.g. in the presence of comorbidities, but also in rare, chronic diseases or for expensive treatments where large-sample randomized controlled trials would not be feasible.
-Most work on N-of-1 trials so far has relied on numeric or binary outcome data such as self ratings or expert ratings that can be analyzed with standard statistical methods \cite{rlDesignImplementationNof1}.
-As mobile devices become more and more technologically advanced, the inclusion of multimodal outcome data - audio, video, or images - might empower individuals to conduct their own trials on their mobile phones without the need for an expensive human expert evaluation of the health condition.
+With the increasing development and use of digital tools for personalized health interventions and recommendations, reliable methods for analyzing individual-level effects of different types of interventions for different types of health conditions are in demand.
+Patients and digital health consumers may wish to easily and dependably assert the influence of a treatment, medication, or health intervention, and thereby personalize the treatment.
+For individual-level inference on the efficacy or effectiveness of health interventions, N-of-1 trials present the gold standard study design.
+N-of-1 trials are multi-crossover experimental studies in single participants, where the health intervention of interest and a comparator -- which could be standard routine or an alternative intervention -- are alternated one or multiple times \cite{mirzaHistoryDevelopmentNof12017, kravitzDesignImplementationNof1, niklesEssentialGuideNof12015}.
+These trials are especially useful when the effect of a treatment can be assumed to vary between individuals so that there is no one-size-fits-all treatment, for example in the presence of comorbidities, but also in rare diseases, chronic diseases or for expensive treatments where large-sample randomized controlled trials are not available.
+Most N-of-1 trials have relied on numeric health outcome data such as patient reported outcomes or expert ratings \cite{konigorskiStudyUPlatformDesigning2022}, with some recent work using wearables \cite{zhouAnalyzingPopulationlevelTrials2024a, dazaEffectsSleepDeprivation2020}.
+However, as mobile devices become more and more technologically advanced, multimodal outcome data -- such as audio, video, or images -- can also be used to assess health outcomes more fine-grained in higher detail.
+In addition, individuals can be empowered to conduct their own trials on their mobile phones without the need for an expensive human expert evaluation of the health condition.